You probably know that story when Peter and John healed a lame man. But perhaps, you don’t know the details yet.

 And the people praised God for this.

-Did you enjoy learning the miraculous story of the lame man?
-Also, what have you learned from Peter and John?
+How did you find the miraculous story of the lame man?
+And what have you learned from Peter and John?

-More importantly, what have you realized about Jesus’ healing power?
-Do you believe He can heal you, too?
+More importantly, what have you learned about Jesus’ healing power?
+Do you believe He can heal you too?

 To learn more about this story, subscribe to Heroes: The Bible Trivia Game, visit Peter’s, John’s, and Jesus’ hero pages, find them in our Bible study course, and download our game on Google Play and App Store.